MiKTeX/miktex/README.md

     mpm --admin --verbose --package-level=basic --upgrade

+In order to create the font map files for the various TeX engines, you must run

+    initexmf --admin --mkmaps

+### Refreshing the file name database

+Finally, you update the file name database by running

+    initexmf --admin --update-fndb

 ### Running the pdfTeX engine for the first time

 You can now test the MiKTeX setup by running